 Forgiving others, forgiving our pasts, or even forgiving ourselves takes courage and commitment.
 But the result is freedom.
 Peace.
 Maybe even some gratitude for the events that have shaped you into the person you are today.

 Like Mary said, the first step is making the decision to forgive.
 If you’re ready to free yourself and release your burdens, I’m here to support you.
-Click here to schedule an appointment today.
+Click here to join my Tapping Community.